 Above all, we understand that improving policing cannot be discussed without first admitting that the American policing system has a foundation rooted in white supremacy and racism.

 Why police violence is gun violence

 The presence of a firearm heightens tensions and exacerbates confrontations.
-This is particularly relevant within police interactions, in which there is already an inherently unequal power dynamic.
+This is particularly relevant within police interactions, in which there is already an inherently unequal power dynamic between officers and civilians.

 The prevalence of police violence is exacerbated by deeply-rooted racism that, in American culture, the shocking militarization of police, the insufficient training and dangerous policing tactics and policies, including, for example, warrior training, and extreme barriers to transparency and accountability.
 As we work to tackle the gun violence epidemic in America, we cannot ignore police violence or its devastating effects.

 People of color, especially Black and Latinx people, are much more likely to be killed by police than white people.
 Black men are 2.6 times more likely to be the victims of deadly police shootings.
 This number also does not account for the daily injuries and instances of harassment, abuse, and threatening behavior, otherwise known as “over-policing” suffered by Black and Latinx communities.
 Black and Latinx citizens are three times as likely to be searched by police when stopped, and are twice as likely to have force used or threatened whenever they're approached by police.
 A key example of this is in policies like “stop and frisk” that are rooted in discriminatory policing.
 Such strategies unfairly target communities of color and make even well-intentioned attempts at policing problematic.